This post is for informational purposes only and should not be used in place of the advice of a medical professional.

 Medical Reasons for Hair Loss - Medication

 Hair loss can be a side effect of certain medications.
 This type of hair loss usually occurs about three months after starting the medication.
 It is characterized by thinning hair on the top of the scalp, rather than patchy hair loss.
-Hair loss caused by medication often happens during the resting and growth phase of the hair cycle.
-Once you stop taking the medication, hair growth usually resumes within 3-18 months.
+The hair loss caused by medication tends to happen during the resting and growth phases of the hair cycle.
+When you stop using the medication, hair usually starts growing again within 3 to 18 months.

 • Amphetamines